 4) Instead of letting detractors get you down, use detractors as motivation to succeed.
 Your detractors are the most afraid to try!
 My favorite internal monologue growing up was, “Work twice as hard to get half as much.”
 There’s no better gratifying feeling than success.
 The worst is if something is just handed to you.
 Then you can’t possibly fully appreciate the significance.

 5) If you persevere long enough, good things will happen.
 Never fail due to a lack of effort!
+The secret to your success is 10+ years of unwavering commitment to your craft.
+If you never give up, you can never lose.

 If you’re a tennis player, I highly recommend reading Brad Gilbert’s book Winning Ugly: Mental Warfare In Tennis–Lessons Learned From A Master.